-This point is not only valid for ELSS schemes, but also for all mutual fund schemes.
+This point is not only valid for ELSS schemes, but also for all other mutual fund schemes.
 As suggested by industry experts, it is advisable to invest in a scheme that has consistently performed for at least 5 years.

 There are investors who wait for the lock-in period to end and jump to another scheme.
 It is not advisable to jump from one fund to another only because the other scheme is giving a better return than your scheme.
 It is better to pull your money out only if your fund is not performing well.

-ELSS is the most recommended by most of the industry experts because it provides the benefit of tax deductions under section 80C of the Income Tax Act, 1961.
+ELSS is the most recommended by most of the industry experts because it provides the benefit of tax deductions under Section 80C of the Income Tax Act, 1961.
 Thus, allowing investors to enjoy both the benefits of capital appreciation, as well as tax benefits.

 There are no limitations or no upper limit on ELSS investments, although investments of only up to Rs.150,000 per year are allowed to be claimed as deductions under Section 80C of Income Tax Act, 1961.

 The ELSS funds have the same risk associated with them as other equity-related schemes possess.
-In case the markets go through a bear phase, even the best ELSS funds can see an drop in the value of their portfolio.
-It is observed that during a bull run, an ordinary ELSS fund will also be able to generate returns.
+In case the markets go through a bear phase, even the best ELSS funds can see a drop in the value of their portfolio.
+It is observed that during a bull run, an ordinary ELSS funds will also be able to generate returns.
 However, a bear phase will separate the best from the rest.
-Even if the ELSS comes with a fair share of risk, their performance is dependent on the companies they invest in.
+Even if the ELSS funds comes with a fair share of risk, their performance is dependent on the companies they invest in.

 Schemes are based on returns they offer.
 For example, we have a classic example of last year where Axis Long Term Equity fund gave an annual return of more than 24%, whereas Invesco India AGILE Tax gave a return of barely 8% annually.
 If we consider these figures, it is very difficult to predict the best mutual funds.
 However, chances are that most likely the highest forming mutual fund last year will become the highest performing mutual fund this year as well.